top of page

 What changes should you make to your child's room?

-Introduce a morning cue.
-This could be a toddler clock or simply a nightlight plugged into a smart outlet that you set to turn on at the same time each day.
+• Introduce a morning cue.
 If your child knows that it's not morning until the morning cue occurs, then you will be more likely to avoid an early wake time after the transition.
 It's helpful to introduce this while your child is still in a crib so that you can teach your child that the morning cue is meaningful.

 What should you expect when you move your child to a bed?

-If your child gets out of bed, stay calm and patient.
+• If your child gets out of bed, stay calm and patient.
 If anxiety is low, walk your child back to bed calmly over and over and over repeating, “it’s time for sleep now, let’s get back to bed.”
-See our blog on bedtime battles for more information on how to handle this and for how to deal with toddler anxiety issues.
+See our blog on bedtime battles and Silent Return to Sleep for more information on how to handle this and for how to deal with toddler anxiety issues.

 References